Special Endowed Fellowships: Deans' Fellowships

 Beginning in the 2017-2018 academic year, doctoral students named Deans’ Fellows will receive a 12-month $26,500 stipend (or more in some departments); master’s students receive a 9-month $15,000 stipend.
-Both doctoral and master’s fellows receive academic-year tuition and full coverage of the University’s health insurance premium.
+Tuition scholarship support varies by program, and is awarded by the program.

 These fellowships are one of the many ways Notre Dame works to promote diversity among its graduate students.
 The fellowships are open to U.S. citizens or permanent residents in any division of the Graduate School who are first-generation, low-income college students and/or who are African American, Asian American, Hispanic, or Native American.
 Participants in Ronald E. McNair programs across the United States will automatically satisfy these eligibility requirements.